 Key Stage 4

-At Key Stage 4, homework should equate to approximately one hour per week in RE, English, Maths and Science and 45 minutes for all other subjects
+At Key Stage 4 (Year 10 and 11), homework should equate to approximately one hour per week in RE, English, Maths and Science and 45 minutes for all other subjects

 Key Stage 5